coln/coolc/syntax/README.md

 	- Loop
 	- Block

-Their addition is handled by parser.yy, and their deletion is handled by CoolCompiler.cpp
+Their addition is handled by parser.yy, and their deletion is handled by each destructor